Department of Public Works

 Our Department of Public Works does more for the people of Richfield Springs than maintain our streets, though that is their primary responsibility.
 With only three full-time and one part-time member they not only keep our streets plowed in the winter and clean in the summer; they maintain our parks and municipal buildings all year round, are on hand to deal with water main leaks and other problems should they occur, and take the initiative to help citizens keep their properties clean by picking up leaves and lawn debris, as the season dictates.

-The dedicated volunteers of the Richfield Springs Fire Department presently serve the residents of Richfield Springs, the Town of Richfield, and the Town of Warren, providing both fire and ambulance services.
+The dedicated volunteers of the Richfield Springs Fire Department and EMS presently serve the residents of Richfield Springs, the Towns of Richfield, and Warren and Schuyler Lake.

 DRINKING WATER & WASTE WATER

 Our Water and Waste Water Treatment Plants serve about 1,500 people, with an average of 140,000 gallons per day and the capacity for more.
 In 1994-1995 the present water treatment facility was constructed, with a system wide storage capacity of 700,000 gallons.
 Our Waste Water Treatment Plant was built in 1972, resulting in the clean up of Canadarago Lake, and is presently undergoing, along with our waste water collection system, an upgrade, thanks to New York States Environmental Facilities Corporation and Federal stimulus funding.
 This upgrade includes solar panels, an environmentally and economically friendly addition.